Ficool

 "Do it.
 Now."
 I command.

-Snatching it, I strike once — Dud.
+Snatching it, I strike.

 My hands are wet, the box soggy.
-Another strike; the match snaps.

-The flame then blossoms in his grasp.
+The flame instantly blossoms in his grasp.

 "I Practice.
 Pour… Now!"
 He spits through clenched teeth.
 Eye demanding.